 Exposure to diesel exhaust is associated with decreased lung function and can also exacerbate the symptoms of asthma, bronchitis and pneumonia.
-By replacing older, higher-emitting agricultural tractors and loaders, this project reduces human exposure to diesel emissions and those negative health effects associated with exposure.
-The San Joaquin Valley is one of the most productive agricultural regions in the world and due to the unique topographical and meteorological conditions, is also one of the poorest air quality areas in the nation.
-In the Valley, agriculture is this region's main economic foundation, but many of the farms here are still operating tractors that are 25 or more years old with engines that do not have any emissions control on them.
+By replacing older, higher-emitting agricultural tractors, this project reduces human exposure to diesel emissions and those negative health effects associated with exposure.
+The San Joaquin Valley is one of the most agriculturally diverse and productive regions in the world.
+Due to the area's unique topographical and meteorological conditions, it also has some of the poorest air quality areas in the nation.
+In the Valley, agriculture is this region's main economic foundation, but many of the farms here still operate tractors that are 25 or more years old with engines that do not have any emissions control on them.